 To track dual masthead claims, access the desired claim and:

 - Navigate to the Options section of the Information screen.

 - Select the checkbox This claim is a Dual Masthead claim.

-Note: When you select this checkbox, the claim will be excluded from ISO, APLUS, and MCAS reporting.
+- The claim will be excluded from ISO, APLUS, and MCAS reporting.

 When you change the status of the claim to dual masthead claim or from dual masthead claim, BriteCore automatically generates a note in the claim’s Notes screen, titled Edited Claim Masthead Setting.